-If the Respondent requests a formal hearing concerning an alleged ethical violation, the Ethics Committee may appoint an Academy Fellow or Fellows to investigate the allegation and to present the evidence to the committee.
+If the Ethics Committee decides to hold a formal hearing concerning an alleged ethical violation, the committee may appoint an Academy Fellow or Fellows to investigate the allegation and to present the evidence to the committee.
 The Academy office shall maintain a list of qualified Fellows willing to serve as investigators/presenters for selection by the Ethics Committee.